Hellowww-02/CraftLife/README.md

   MainPyQt6.py
 ```

-If an icon exists, add:
+If an application icon is available, add:

 ```powershell
 --icon path\to\craftlife.ico